Xenomorph (video game)

-Xenomorph is a 1990 video game developed and published by Pandora for DOS, Amiga, Atari ST and Commodore 64.
+Xenomorph is a 1990 role-playing video game developed and published by Pandora for the Amiga and the Atari ST. It was ported to the Commodore 64 and MS-DOS.

-Gameplay
+Plot and gameplay

 Xenomorph is a science-fiction role-playing video game, viewed from a first-person perspective with an icon-driven interface that drew comparisons with Dungeon Master.
 The storyline is influenced by the early Alien franchise.

 The player controls a janitor on a two-year supply run to Sirius who wakes from cryosleep after traversing hyperspace (the big empty) to find his ship, the Mombassa Oak, has been crippled on arrival at its destination (part of it remaining in hyperspace) leaving the ship's computer system failing.
 The janitor manually pilots the failing ship to the mining platform, Astargatis, to find that the human population has vanished.
 The player must search the platform for microchips and fuel rods that can be used to repair the Mombassa Oak.
 In addition, the player character must defend himself against the aliens that are responsible for the attack on Astargatis.
 The player needs to manage weapons, medical supplies, keycard access, food, energy, and radiation levels in order to survive.

+The Atari ST version, if not all versions, was released incomplete.
+No enemies re-spawned so that after reaching the objective the player was left to wander through a largely empty base to escape.
+In addition the food and radiation damage did not work and it was impossible to die from these effects.
+The game included a communicator system but never implemented any communications using it.